Introducing Buoy™ Smart Water Device

-Buoy is the first complete smart home device for managing household water usage.
-While measuring water flow at a single point near the home’s water main entrance, Buoy streams the data to the cloud using the homeowner’s WiFi network.
+Buoy is the first complete smart home device for managing household water use.
+While measuring water flow at a single point near the home’s water main entrance, Buoy continuously streams the data to the cloud using the homeowner’s wi-fi network.

-Through sophisticated data science, the Buoy app processes the water usage data and disaggregates it into relevant categorization of home fixtures and appliances such as showers, sinks, toilets, dishwashers and laundry machines, as well as outdoor landscape and garden watering.
-Buoy identifies leaks that occur throughout the household water system and alerts homeowners immediately, allowing them to remotely shut off water and prevent widespread, expensive damage.
+Through sophisticated data science, the Buoy app processes the water use data and disaggregates it into relevant categorization of home fixtures and appliances such as showers, sinks, toilets, dishwashers, and laundry machines.
+The app also identifies and measures outdoor landscape and garden watering events.
+Buoy is designed to identify leaks that occur throughout the household water system.
+In such cases, homeowners can use Buoy to remotely and/or automatically shut off water and prevent widespread, expensive damage.

-The water usage data Buoy collects is presented in real time to users through the Buoy mobile app.
-Homeowners use the app to access information on overall water usage, and to deep dive into attribution-level data for the fixture/appliance categories in their home.
-Understanding water usage by category (including indoor vs.outdoor use), patterns and trends enables Buoy users become active and knowledgeable water managers, and have a system in place to identify and prevent expensive water leaks.
+The water usage data collected by Buoy is presented in real time to users through the Buoy mobile app.
+Homeowners use the Buoy app to access information on overall water usage, and to deep dive into attribution-level data for the fixture/appliance categories in their home.
+By understanding water usage by category (including indoor vs.outdoor use), patterns and trends, Buoy users become active and knowledgeable water managers, and have a system in place to identify and prevent expensive water leaks.

-Buoy has undergone a rigorous one year testing period in an independent lab.
-Their engineers have confirmed that Buoy can detect leaks as small as a few tablespoons per hour and provide notifications in less than 20 minutes.
+Buoy has undergone a rigorous one-year testing period in an independent lab.
+Their engineers have confirmed that Buoy can detect leaks as small as a few tablespoons per hour and provide notifications within 20 or fewer minutes.
 Pilot programs in multiple states have confirmed that the disaggregation accuracy for Buoy is greater than 90% by volume.

 Buoy Installation Process

-First, a plumbing professional installs the Buoy device inline, next to the home’s water shut-off valve, and plugs it into a 120-volt power outlet.
+First, a plumbing professional installs the Buoy device in-line, next to the home’s water shut-off valve, and plugs it into a 120-volt power outlet.

 The state of California recently experienced one of its worst droughts in 500 years.
 This, coupled with dwindling groundwater supplies, has led to mandatory statewide conservation measures targeting an average 20 percent reduction in urban water use.

 Ground water shortages, drought, and failing infrastructure have caused utilities to sharply increase water pricing, putting pressure on homeowners to eliminate water waste.
 Unfortunately, the average homeowner has limited visibility into water wasted from leaks, and the home’s water provider only notifies the customer days, or sometimes weeks, after a significant leak has begun.
-Lesser — and often invisible — leaks and drips go unnoticed, causing damage, water waste and loss of money.
+Lesser leaks and drips, often invisible, go unnoticed, causing damage, water waste, and loss of money.

 The Solution: Buoy Smart Water Management